mongodb/docs-pymongo/source/includes/type-hints/troubleshooting-incompatible-type.rst

 Incompatible Type
 ~~~~~~~~~~~~~~~~~

-If you use the generic form of the ``MongoClient`` class, you
+If you use the generic form of the ``MongoClient`` class, your type checker might
-might see the following mypy error:
+show an error similar to the following:

 .. code-block:: python